vectorgrp/sil-kit/docs/simulation/simulation.rst

 Let us assume that we have two participants ``A`` and ``B``.
 ``A`` sets its period to ``1000ms`` and ``B`` sets it to ``200ms``.
 After exchanging their ``next`` messages, B is now free to execute five of its ``SimTasks`` (that is, simulation periods) until it has to synchronize with ``A`` again.
-Refer to the :cpp:func:`ITimeSyncService::SetPeriod()<SilKit::Core::Orchestration::ITimeSyncService::SetPeriod()>` method for details.
+Refer to the :cpp:func:`ITimeSyncService::SetPeriod()<SilKit::Services::Orchestration::ITimeSyncService::SetPeriod()>` method for details.

 The VAsio middleware guarantees message delivery to always be in-order.
 This enables the usage of a distributed synchronization algorithm.